Master of Divinity

 About the Program

-The Master of Divinity is a graduate degree in theological education.
-This program is designed to prepare men and women for a full-time professional ministry.
+The Master of Divinity (M.Div.) is a professional graduate degree in theological education.
+The program is designed to prepare men and women for a full-time professional ministry.
+The program is also suited for individuals whose calling may be to develop 21st century platforms, services, or publications that promote spiritual formation, education and empowerment.
+The program offers two tracks:

-All applicants must hold at least a Bachelors degree from an accredited institution and/or a non-accredited institution that has been approved by the Office of the Academic Dean.
+All applicants must hold at least a Bachelors degree from an accredited institution.

 The applicant’s file must include the following: